 “A lot of this is suppositions, isn’t it?
 Are you willing to risk your life on a bunch of suppositions?”

 “I admit I can’t think of a better operation, but…”

 “How often have I been wrong before?
 On the big things.”

 “I’m pretty sure I’m right.
 When I called him a pimp in Arabic, he understood the word without a translation.”

 “Maybe he speaks Arabic.”

-“He wouldn’t say where he supposedly learned it.”
+“He has no accent and wouldn’t say where he supposedly learned it.”

 “Maybe he grew up with it?”